EcoJulia/Phylo.jl/README.md

 # Phylo

-*Package for creating and manipulating phylogenies*
+## A package for creating and manipulating phylogenies

 | **Documentation** | **Build Status** | **DOI** |
 |:-----------------:|:--------------------------:|:--------------------------:|